-When it comes to kitchens, you will require a paint finish that can take a little water and soap, as well as some scrubbing, to remove the different stains and splash marks that will build up.
-For this reason we advise you consider a silk or semi-gloss paint finish.
+When it comes to kitchens, you will require a paint finish that can take a little water and soap, to remove the different stains and splash marks that will build up.
+For this reason we advise you consider a silk or gloss paint finish.

 A silk finish creates an attractive and highly durable sheen, which is an ideal choice if you want to make a room look bigger.
 It is also an easy finish to clean with most stains being removed with the wipe of a damp cloth.